 Over time, my students started to have experiences in class they’ve never encountered in a group setting: their awareness deepened, they started to feel safety (for some it was the first time ever), they started to open up and express their true life force.
 They were healing.
 They weren’t just coming to class to shake off the weeks stresses and get their blood and joints moving.

 They were evolving out of their held beliefs about themselves.
 Their traumatic imprints were lifting.

 Here are my ten most sacred practices for ensuring your students get the most out of your teachings so they can find their own internal compass and become their own guru and their own medicine.

 1 – Do Your Own Work

-I highly recommend exploring somatic therapy and healing old traumas that may be still lurking in your body.
-The reason this is critical for us in the mind-body fields (and to be honest, anyone who works with people helping them to improve their quality of life), is that we’ll only be able to help other people to the degree that we’ve helped ourselves.
+I highly recommend that you, as a teacher, exploring somatic therapy and healing old traumas that may be still lurking in your body.
+The reason this is critical for us in the mind-body fields (and to be honest, anyone who works with people helping them to improve their quality of life), is we’ll only be able to help other people to the degree that we’ve helped ourselves.

 Of course, this is a matter of personal and professional preference, but from my experience the more healed and resilient and regulated we are as teachers, the greater capacity we have to bring our students further along their own healing spectrum.